 - Find a way to exercise

-- Find a way to be less busy so I have less excuses
+- Find a way to be less busy, so I have fewer excuses

 Knowing myself, this is not enough and not achievable.
-There will be junk food and I will be tempted by it.
-I have been so busy there will be few others that can help hold me accountable — and honestly it is not their responsibility.
-Given life currently, exercise will primarily involve body weights and running — there is nothing preventing me from doing either today and yet I do not.
-I will always be busy — with that said I always find more time so this is just an excuse.
+There will be junk food, and I will be tempted by it.
+I have been so busy that few others can help hold me accountable — and honestly, it is not their responsibility.
+Given life currently, exercise will primarily involve body weights and running — nothing is preventing me from doing either today, yet I do not.
+I will always be busy — with that said, I always find more time, so this is just an excuse.